Iona Abbey: Trade

-The Iona monastery's position in what was then a well-used seaway would have facilitated trade, as would St Columba's personal aristocratic background.
+The Iona monastery's position in what was then a well-used seaway would have facilitated trade, as would Columba's personal aristocratic background.
 Pigments from the south of France were used in Iona.

 Viking attacks, and subsequent movement between abbeys

 The Iona Abbey was first attacked by Viking raiders in 795, with subsequent attacks taking place in 802, 806, and 825.
 During the 806 Viking attack, 68 monks were massacred in Martyrs' Bay, and this led to many of the Columban monks relocating to the new Columban Abbey of Kells in Ireland.

 The building at Kells took from 807 until the consecration of the church in 814.
-In 814, Cellach, Abbot of Iona, retired to Kells, but, contrary to what is sometimes claimed, it is clear from the Annals that Iona remained the main Columban house for several decades, despite the danger of Viking raids.
+In 814, Cellach, Abbot of Iona, retired to Kells but, contrary to what is sometimes claimed, it is clear from the Annals that Iona remained the main Columban house for several decades, despite the danger of Viking raids.

-In 825, St Blathmac and those monks who remained with him at Iona were martyred in a Viking raid, and the Abbey was burned.
+In 825, Blathmac and those monks who remained with him at Iona were martyred in a Viking raid, and the Abbey was burned.
 But only in 878 were the main relics, with Columba's reliquary shrine specified in the records, moved to Ireland, with Kells becoming the new main Columban house.
 Though not mentioned, this might well have been when the Book of Kells came to Kells.
 However, Iona Abbey was probably not deserted as its continued importance is shown by the death there in 980 of Amlaíb Cuarán, a retired King of Dublin.

-St Columba established several monasteries in Britain and Ireland, although he was mainly based at Iona.
+Saint Columba established several monasteries in Britain and Ireland, although he was mainly based at Iona.

-Other monks from Iona moved to the Continent, and established monasteries in Belgium, France, and Switzerland.
+Other monks from Iona moved to the Continent and established monasteries in Belgium, France and Switzerland.

 Benedictine abbey

-In 1114 Iona was seized by the King of Norway, who held it for fifty years before Somerled recaptured it, and invited renewed Irish involvement in 1164: this led to the construction of the central part of the cathedral.
+In 1114, Iona was seized by the King of Norway, who held it for fifty years before Somerled recaptured it, and invited renewed Irish involvement in 1164: this led to the construction of the central part of the cathedral.
 Ranald, Somerled's son, now the Lord of the Isles, in 1203 invited the Benedictine order to establish a new monastery, and an Augustinian Nunnery, on the Columban Monastery's foundations.
 Building work began on the new abbey church, on the site of Columba's original church.
 The following year, in 1204, the site was raided by a force led by two Irish bishops.
 This was a response by Ireland's Columban clergy to the loss of its connections and influence at this significant site founded by St Columba.